 Another eye-catching fitness drink that is making the rounds right now is Diet Water.
+What is diet water?
 Yes, you heard that right, diet water is a thing now.
 As crazy as that sounds, several manufacturers are currently offering this type of product to consumers.
 One of the most well-known is the Sapporo Diet Water.
 Just like most fitness buffs, this product caught my eye the moment I glanced at it during my grocery shopping.

 It piqued my curiosity which is marketing 101.
 So, now I took it upon myself to do some tests as to just how effective this new type of fitness drink truly is.
 Let us take a closer look at this, quite outlandish new beverage and figure out just how effective it is when it comes to weight loss.

-What is Sapporo Diet Water?
+What is Diet Water?
+(Sapporo)

 As a primer for those not familiar with Sapporo (the brand and not the place), they are a beer manufacturing company that is quite well-known in this market.
 They are now trying their hand in offering a wider variety of drinks for consumers, case in point, the diet water.

 But how does diet water work?
 Isn’t ordinary water enough for those who are looking to lose some weight?
-As their marketing for the Diet Water points out, it contains a special type of peptide bond that targets fat cells via the bloodstream.
+As their marketing for Diet Water points out, it contains a special type of peptide bond that targets fat cells via the bloodstream.
 What you need to remember here is that I have searched online for any studies that can back this claim up and up until this writing I can only say that it is still pending.

 Does this mean that Sapporo Diet Water does not work?
 Well, it has gained some popularity in the fitness world and some individuals swear that this helped them shed some weight.
 This support from a good chunk of people (no pun intended) does give it some form of credence.
 Personally, I think it pretty much has the same effect as drinking ordinary water.
 But maybe that is because I’m already actively working out daily.